spadanoor/alumini/README.md

 # alumini

-# Install eclipse-jee-mars-2-win32-x86_64
+Install eclipse-jee-mars-2-win32-x86_64
-# Install mysql latest version
+Install mysql latest version
-# Import and run the database file which is in database repository
+Import and run the database file (alumni.sql)
-# Download the whole project and import in eclipse
+Download the whole project and import in eclipse

 # Change the the information about the college and college images.